 - Drizzle 2 tablespoons of the extra virgin olive oil across the bottom of a 16” x 12” x 1” baking pan.

-- Prepare the chicken for cooking by removing any giblets from the body cavity.
-Dry the skin and the inside of the chicken well with paper towels.
-Set the chicken in the center of the baking pan.
+- Set the prepared chicken in the center of the baking pan.
 Tuck the tips of the wings under the bird and insert an oven proof meat thermometer into the chicken to monitor doneness.
 The thermometer should be inserted into the thickest part of the breast without touching any bones.

 - Using a large chef’s knife, cut off the top of each bulb of garlic.
 Discard the tops and tuck the garlic bulbs around the chicken.

 - Scatter small red potatoes around the chicken and tuck sprigs of rosemary between the chicken and the potatoes.

-- Drizzle the remaining 2 tablespoons of the extra virgin olive oil over the chicken, the garlic, and the potatoes and season with salt and pepper.
+- Drizzle the remaining 2 tablespoons of olive oil over the chicken, the garlic, and the potatoes and season with salt and pepper.

 - Place the chicken in the preheated oven and roast for 15 minutes.
-Reduce oven temperature to 350°F/177°C and continue to roast for another 90 minutes or until chicken reaches 160°F/71°C.
+Reduce the oven temperature to 350°F/177°C and continue to roast for another 90 minutes or until chicken reaches 160°F/71°C.

-- Drizzle cream sherry over chicken, garlic, and potatoes.
-Continue to roast chicken about 15 minutes more, or until chicken reaches 165°F/74°C and juices run clear from the bird.
+- Drizzle cream sherry over the chicken, garlic, and potatoes.
+Continue to roast the chicken dinner about 15 minutes more, or until the chicken reaches 165°F/74°C and juices run clear from the bird.

-- Remove pan from oven and transfer chicken, garlic, and potatoes to a serving board or dish.
+- Remove the pan from the oven and transfer the chicken, garlic, and potatoes to a serving board or dish.
 Remove the baked rosemary and garnish with fresh rosemary for extra beauty, if desired.

-- Each serving includes a roasted garlic bulb for each guest to enjoy, either with their potatoes and chicken or spread on a lovely piece of fresh or toasted French bread.
+- Each serving includes a roasted garlic bulb for each guest to enjoy, either with their potatoes and chicken or to spread on a lovely piece of fresh or toasted French bread.